 Labels need a 360 deal to profit from artists.

 Sucks for the artists who don’t want to go out and hustle on their own and think that a label is a short cut.

 What you don’t understand is how many 100’s of artists are signed to every major and subsidiary label that are just sitting on the shelf with NO fans.

-They get signed but when they don’t make the label money, they just tell the artist to go stand in a corner.
-They don’t fund their next album, their next tour or add any marketing dollars to their project.
+They get signed, but when they don’t make the label money, they just tell the artist to go stand in a corner.
+They don’t fund their next album, their next tour, or add any marketing dollars to their project.

-This means an artist is in a label deal they can’t get out of and they aren’t even allowed to release music on their own without permission or they will get sued by the label.
+Therefore an artist is in a label deal they can’t get out of and they aren’t even allowed to release music on their own without permission or they will get sued by the label.

 This is like putting an artist into a cage they can never escape all because their first try and project they attempted to push didn’t move forward.

 Be very careful with wanting to sign to a record label.
 It’s a business and businesses are made to make money.
 If you are not making them money, they will not be your friend.